Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __formulation__
   - Type: string
-  - Description: Depending on the formulation, the biocatalyst may be in a liquid form within a solvent or as a solid powder.
+  - Description: Depending on the formulation, the biocatalyst can be applied dissolved in a solvent or as a dried powder.
 It defines the physical state in which the biocatalyst is applied in the reaction.

 <hr>